andrewmedina/Redux-Form/README.md

 # Redux-Form
-Allows you to create a form with redux
+Allows you to create a bunch of posts on a platform I made with Redux.
+Click 'CLICK ME" for more info.